 Budgets Guns and You

 Every gun listed here likely has an even cheaper alternative out there.
-I’ll admit right now, you can likely buy an AR-15 for 300 bucks, a shotgun for a buck twenty, and a handgun for $199.
+I’ll admit right now, budget guns are hard to find, but if you look hard enough they’re out there.

 The guns listed above are proven to be reliable and well made, and they excel at not being junk.